SoaringMoon/WaifuNetwork/Archive/Threads/Waifus in society.md

 >>106
 I wouldn't feel comfortable with my robowaifu in our current society.
 I would just keep her at home.
 I would however, make sure I lived in a decent sized property so we could go on nature walks together and maybe even do some small game hunting.

-[spoiler] I'm moving to the south in about a year or so.
-I would be able to partake in these activities there. [/spoiler]
+%% I'm moving to the south in about a year or so.
+I would be able to partake in these activities there. %%

 # 3
 >>113